-The Rienstra Park CIP will provide for ADA access to all park baseball fields by providing accessible pathways to and between each field, including redesigning the lower portion of the park to eliminate two (2) unused fields and rebuild the remaining two (2) fields with ADA access creating a total of six (6) accessible fields and new paved access to East Orange Avenue.
-The parking lot will be resurfaced/restriped and will include accessible routes to the field locations and converting an asphalt drainage inlet to a planted bioretention basin.
+The Rienstra Park CIP will provide for ADA access to all park baseball fields by providing accessible pathways to and between each field, including redesigning the lower portion of the park to eliminate two (2) unused fields and rebuild the remaining two (2) fields with ADA access.
+This will create a total of six (6) accessible fields and new paved access to East Orange Avenue.
+The parking lot will be resurfaced/restriped and will include accessible routes to the field locations and convert an asphalt drainage inlet to a planted bioretention basin.
+The reduction of CDBG funds allocated to this project will be offset by non-CDBG funding.